nguyendinhthienloc/SC203/docs/PROJECT_GUIDE.md

 **Purpose:** Detect verb-derived nouns (nominalizations)
 **Complexity:** High (200 lines)

-**Zhang (2024) Definition:**
+**Definition (project operational):**
-> "A noun is considered a nominalization if its lemma also appears as a verb in the document, OR if WordNet lists a verb as a derivationally related form."
+> This project uses the following operational definition (implementation heuristic): a noun is considered a nominalization if its lemma also appears as a verb in the document, OR if WordNet lists a verb as a derivationally related form.

 **Detection modes:**
 1. **Strict** - Requires verb in ±5 word context window